How to Treat Autism Spectrum Disorder

-Treating ASD with Educational/Behavioral Interventions
+Treating Autism with Educational/Behavioral Interventions

 Behavioral therapy is the mainstay treatment for children with autism.
 Even when a child’s behavior is “good,” this type of therapy can help to teach her new skills, and improve her language and social abilities.
-Social skills training, for example, can teach individuals with ASD how to interpret gestures, eye contact, tone of voice, humor, and sarcasm.
+Social skills training, for example, can teach individuals with autism how to interpret gestures, eye contact, tone of voice, humor, and sarcasm.
 Cognitive behavioral therapy can help to manage obsessive behavior and anxiety.
 Ongoing behavioral therapy is linked with better long-term health outcomes, even when symptoms of ASD are mild.

 In early-intervention therapy, the entire family works with professionals to improve social, learning, and communication skills.
-Parent-training programs teach families how to best cope with ASD, and teach parents how to administer therapy at home.
+Parent-training programs teach families how to best cope with autism, and teach parents how to administer therapy at home.
 Among the most highly trusted parent-training programs are Floortime (derived from the Developmental Individual-difference relationship-based model), TEACCH autism program, the Lovaas Model (based on the Applied Behavior Analysis (ABA)), and the Early Start Denver Model (ESDM).

 Parents of children with autism say that posting lists, rules, and schedules helps to keep the household organized.
 Checking off checklists can give people with ASD a sense of accomplishment.
 Physical exercise is also a good intervention for children on the autism spectrum who seem to have boundless energy.
 Channeling excess energy into an independent physical activity, such as swimming or karate, allows them to burn it off without the pressures of socializing.
 Schools with friendship groups or lunch bunches can help kids to learn the basics of social interaction.

-Treating ASD with Medication
+Treating Autism with Medication

-If behavioral and educational interventions aren’t sufficient, medication may help an individual with ASD to better manage his symptoms.
+If behavioral and educational interventions aren’t sufficient, medication may help an individual with autism to better manage his symptoms.
 Three main classes of medication are used with ASD patients: stimulants, antidepressant and anxiety medications, and atypical antipsychotics.

 Stimulants are the most common class of medications used to treat ADHD.
 ADHD and ASD commonly co-occur, and it’s important to get ADHD symptoms under control when treating a child with both conditions.
 Children with ASD can be more sensitive to side effects, and should be monitored carefully when prescribed stimulants.
 A pediatrician may refer a child with ASD to a psychiatrist or a psycho-pharmacologist as the dose is increased.